Kuggleland/kuggle-api-swift/README.md

 # Kuggle API Swift class
-Class to interface with the Kuggle backend
+Class to interface with the Kuggle backend in a Swift blocks style API.

 This is a work in progress.
+Pull requests welcome

 ## Attributions